TanmDL/WATT-EffNet/README.md

 See AIDER Images Examples.png in the Figure folder for an illustration of some AIDER class images.
 See WATT-EffNet Structure FINAL.png in the Figure folder for an illustration of our algorithmic architecture design.

+A version of our paper is available at arxiv: https://arxiv.org/pdf/2304.10811.pdf

 **(This github repository is updating in progress.
 Stay tune for more updates.)**

 # Dataset